12.10 Electronic Access Control (EACS)

-Access control biometric data () must be converted into code at the point of capture and no biometric images retained or otherwise stored in the database.
-Furthermore, it should not be possible to recreate the biometric data from code.
-For the avoidance of doubt, the advice of the manufacture should be sought in relation to the data compliance of its processing methods.
+Access control biometric data (see section 12.5) must be converted into code at the point of capture and no biometric images retained or otherwise stored in the database.
+Furthermore, it should not be possible to recreate (i.e. reverse-engineer) the biometric data from code.
+For the avoidance of doubt, the advice of the manufacturer should be sought in relation to the data compliance of its processing methods.

 Access to EACS data shall be password protected and limited to the data controller, data manager and data processors on a need to know basis.